rishabh28920/moments/README.md

 _________________________________________________________________________________________________________________________________________

---Moments is a website where a person can share his/her special moments with others and can checkout other people moments with a blink of a click.
+--Moments is a website where a person can share his/her special moments with others and checkout what others have shared with a click.

 Here are some of the snapshots :